JohnPetros/ip-address-tracker/README.md

 The goal of developing this project was to learn how to create a VPN with [openvp](https://openvpn.net/) and use it to provide some secure features like geolocation changing.
 Also this project is part of final work in operating system discipline at [FATEC São José dos Santos](https://fatecsjc-prd.azurewebsites.net/).

+This project is based on the [IP Address Tracker Challenge](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0) from [Frontend Mentor](https://www.frontendmentor.io/), a free online platform where you can enhance you frontend development skills.

 ### ⏹️ Preview

 <table align="center">